Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Data and Models

 There are no direct measurements of the Earth's climate or ice sheet extent over the time scale of interest.
 Information about the past state of the climate is stored in climate archives.
 For example, the quantity of $\delta^{18}\mbox{O}$ in the ocean varies as a function of global temperature and sea ice extent.
 This information can be extracted from sediment cores, for example, in order to study the climate history.
+Our model for this process, termed the archive model, consists of two components: A model relating the proxy and climate variables, and an age model governing the age-depth relationship.
 In general, larger values of $\delta^{18}\mbox{O}$ are indicative of a cold climate with a large amount of sea ice.
-Here we assume a simple linear model between ice volume ($X_{1}$), and $\delta^{18}\mbox{O}$ (denoted $Z$), i.e.,
+Hence for the proxy model we assume a simple linear relationship between ice volume ($X_{1}$), and $\delta^{18}\mbox{O}$ (denoted $Z$), i.e.,

-The $\delta^{18}\mbox{O}$ records we use in this article are taken from benthic sediment cores.
-Sediment accumulation is inherently stochastic, so as a starting point we model sediment accumulation by
+The $\delta^{18}\mbox{O}$ datasets we use in this article are taken from benthic sediment cores.
+Sediment accumulation is inherently stochastic, so as a starting point for the age model we model sediment accumulation by

 where $S$ is the amount of sediment (in m), $W_s$ a standard Brownian motion, and the parameters $\mu_s$ and $\sigma_s$ represent the mean and variance of the sediment accumulation process.
 Under this model, sediment can accumulate and dissipate, but when $\mu_s > 0$ the trend is for linear accumulation over time.